The 3rd chapter in the DUKE10 adventure is officially here!

 Well, that got me asking questions about how to play and how hard it was, and so on.
 Sound familiar?
-I think many of us got our start on ukulele in a similar way.
+I know many of us got our start on ukulele in a similar way.

-Well, that humble beginning became what is now a driving passion to share the love of making music on the ukulele, or in this case, the Banjo Ukulele.
-I fell in love with the DUKE10 Banjo Uke last year, when I was sent version one to check out by its creator Ed Ackman, who lives right here in New Zealand!
+That humble beginning became a driving passion for me to share the love of making music on the ukulele (or in this case, the Banjo Ukulele!).
+I fell in love with the DUKE10 Banjo Uke in 2017, when I received 'Version 1' to check out by its creator Ed Ackman.
+A coincidence that he is also a 'kiwi' and lives right here in New Zealand!